 Doctrinal differences on minor points will always exist among Christians.
-These include the mode of baptism, the best way to hold services or matters of personal conscience such as food and drink.
-Certain doctrines are central to biblical thought and therefore non-negotiable.
-A denial of any of these is grounds for declaring a church doctrinally impure, without the right to call itself a part of the body of Christ.

-These essential doctrines are: The infallibility of the Bible as the word of God and sufficient for all questions of doctrine and practice; the Holy Trinity; the deity of Christ, his virgin birth, his death and bodily resurrection and his second coming; salvation by grace without merits; eternal judgment for sinners and eternal felicity for believers.
+These include the mode of baptism, the best way to hold services, etc. However, certain doctrines are central to Biblical thought, and therefore essential.
+A denial of any of these is grounds for declaring a church doctrinally impure, without the right to call itself a part of the Body of Christ.
+These essential doctrines are: The infallibility of the Bible as the word of God, and as sufficient for all questions of doctrine and practice; the Holy Trinity; the Deity of Christ, his virgin birth, his death and bodily resurrection and his second coming; Salvation by grace without merits; eternal judgment for sinners and eternal felicity for believers.
 23

 If a Christian finds himself in a church that denies any of these doctrines, he should separate from it immediately.
-Though good people may attend, God disapproves of it because it denies essential truths revealed in his word.
+Though 'good' people may attend it, God disapproves of it because it denies essential truths revealed in his word.